'Rage giving' prompted by the end of Roe has dropped off, abortion access groups say

 The largest historic funder, The Susan Thompson Buffett Foundation, eventually makes gifts public through tax filings, but the organization does not comment on support for abortion access and did not respond to questions about whether or how its funding strategy changed in response to the Dobbs decision.

-Another large funder, The David and Lucile Packard Foundation, said it is shifting or ending grants to organizations in most states where abortion is now illegal or significantly restricted.
-The foundation also allocated an additional $14.1 million in funding last year in part to “shore up providers in safe haven states," and said it is considering funding maternal health, among other areas, in these states instead.
+Another large funder, The David and Lucile Packard Foundation, said it is shifting its grantmaking after Dobbs.
+It stopped funding sex education programs in schools and ended funding for abortion services that closed due to new laws.
+The foundation also added $14.1 million in funding last year to “shore up providers in safe haven states,” and to help people find and access abortion care.

 The William and Flora Hewlett Foundation said it provides steady support to grantees in all states to fund abortion care where it remains legal or advocacy against bans.